vlappdev/task-manager-hooks/z-commits.md

 009 - added functionality delete task and separated data 010 - fixed card index when we add card
 011 - fixed color of task priority
-012 - moved all functionalities to Daschboard and changed structure of data 013 - fixed add card
+012 - moved all functionalities to Dashboard and changed structure of data 013 - fixed add card
 014 - fixed data call and fixed add card
-015 - fixed update App component state after delete card
+015 - fixed update App component state after delete card 016 - fetch data from repo and fixed Dashboard